dangmoody/Temper/doc/how_to_contribute.md

 # Contributing

 ## House Rules
-1. Work off master branch only.
-Do not make separate branches.
+1. We track bugs etc. via the GitHub issue tracker, so use that.
 2. Always assign a PR reviewer and wait for them to green-light your PR before merging.
-3. We track bugs etc. via the GitHub issue tracker.

 ## Building The Project
+If on Windows and using Clang or GCC then you will need to make sure that the compiler is added to your `PATH`.

 1. Clone the git repo.
 2. If on Windows:
 	* If you want to use Visual Studio: